All Episodes

 But the amazing thing, what Sean said to me, the amazing part about it is what has already been unleashed.

-But what they did, what the enemy did, what this demon did was unleash millions of Charlies that that were being prepared for such a time as this.
+But what they did, what the enemy did, what this demon did, was unleash millions of Charlies that were being prepared for such a time as this.

-And so I going back to Sean's point, ironically, we're standing in the Kennedy Center.
+And so going back to Sean's point, ironically, we're standing in the Kennedy Center.

-What the enemy meant for evil is exploding back in their face already, and I'm just waiting to see the fruits of this uh that come out.
+What the enemy meant for evil is exploding back in their face already.

 But ultimately, I'm just sitting back saying, Lord, have your will, send us, make this generation bold to fight these battles.

-David Zier, you've covered this extensively since the 1990s, everything that happened in New York City, the World Trade Center the first time, uh 9-11, all of it.
+David Zir, you've covered this extensively since the 1990s, everything that happened in New York City, the World Trade Center the first time, 9-11, all of it.

 You know the whole global chess piece here.

-President of the United States said the other day, we're at war uh against this radical uh ideology.
+President of the United States said the other day, we're at war against this radical ideology.

-Of course, now it looks like he's pointing to this these training, you know, terra cells.
+Of course, now it looks like he's pointing to these training terror cells.

 You've been like a combat correspondent on this for years.

-Uh it meshes in so many ways, you know, with 9-11 terrorism, uh, international terrorism, uh, the global into Fada.
+It meshes in so many ways with 9-11 terrorism, international terrorism, the global intifada.

-Uh it meshes with what happened to Charlie Kirk, because like Ben said, it's seismic, right?
+It meshes with what happened to Charlie Kirk because, like Ben said, it's seismic, right?

 You know, maybe a million plus came out in London, right?

-And it's gonna be a lot more than that.
+And it's going to be a lot more than that.

-We sat out on the corners in the beginning, just like the tea party, the back room meetings at the diners across the country, the small group gathering.
+Just like with COVID, we sat out on the corners in the beginning, just like the tea party, the backroom meetings at the diners across the country, the small group gathering.

-Um, you know, this uh is what's going on now on Long Island as a protest of News Day next Saturday, who had this incredibly disgusting op-ed cartoon that the editorial board is is doubling down on and supporting with an empty chair with the wound, you know, with with like blood splattered on the wall behind, you know, in the in the cartoon uh with an empty chair that was Charlie Kirk's, you know.
+There's a protest of Newsday next Saturday, who had this incredibly disgusting op-ed cartoon that the editorial board is doubling down on and supporting with an empty chair with the wound, with like blood splattered on the wall behind, you know, in the cartoon with an empty chair that was Charlie Kirk's, you know.

-And um I think um there is gonna be um there's gonna be uh I don't want to say payback, uh, but there's gonna be a resurgence.
+And I think there is going to be, there's going to be, I don't want to say payback, but there's going to be a resurgence.

 And what Charlie Kirk did that we have to remember to do, and everyone needs to remember, is he kept them off their game because he was civil.